 About the Breeders’ Cup

-Another interesting aspect about the meeting is that it’s not in held in the same place every year.
-It’s similar to that of The Open in golf, where a new course is selected for each year from a rotation of qualified race tracks.
+An interesting aspect about the meeting is that it’s not in held in the same place every year.
+It’s similar to the The Open in golf, where a new course is selected for each year from a rotation of qualified race tracks.
 More on this in the next section of the article.

 The meeting is made up of thoroughbred horses and each of the 14 races are all Grade 1.
 Races are made up of a maximum 14 horses to start, although some races are cut down to 12 given the proximity of where they have to start on the course and the fact they aren’t all run on the same surface.